Icon

 Christmas is a wonderful winter holiday that adults and children look forward to.
 This holiday comes to us in the light of the stars, the singing of the church choir and the sounds of children's voices.
 Heaven and earth glorify the birth of Jesus, and everyone's hearts are filled with goodness and joy.
 Find out more about how Christmas is celebrated around the world

-As Christmas approaches, the festive atmosphere is palpable - fairs are organized all over the world, Christmas trees decorate the streets, and light illumination creates a magnificent light landscape.
-Initially, Christmas traditions and customs emerged over many centuries in different parts of the world.
-In 145 countries, Christmas is recognized as a key public and religious holiday.
-People consider Christmas to be a family holiday, coming together to share a crimson Christmas meal.
-Each country has its own traditions and customs that add uniqueness to the festive mood.
+Christmas is a festive atmosphere, fairs that are organized all over the world, Christmas trees that decorate the streets and light illumination that creates a fairy-tale landscape.
+Christmas is recognized as a state and religious holiday in 145 countries.
+People consider Christmas as a family holiday that brings the family together for a common meal.
+However, each state has its own traditions and customs that add uniqueness to the festive mood.

 Christmas traditions in Australia